AndrewDeng1/bumblebee.cpp/README.md

-# transformer.cpp
+# bumblebee.cpp 🐝

-Implementing transformer architecture from "Attention is All You Need" without any ML libraries.
+Tensor engine from scratch in C++.